Introgression: Butterflies

 One important example of introgression has been observed in studies of mimicry in the butterfly genus Heliconius.
 This genus includes 43 species and many races with different color patterns.
 Congeners exhibiting overlapping distributions show similar color patterns.
 The subspecies H. melpomene amaryllis and H. melpomene timareta ssp. nov. overlap in distribution.

 Using the ABBA/BABA test, some researchers have observed that there is about 2% to 5% introgression between the pair of subspecies.
 Importantly, the introgression is not random.
 The researchers saw significant introgression in chromosomes 15 and 18, where important mimicry loci are found (loci B/D and N/Yb).
 They compared both subspecies with H. melpomene agalope, which is a subspecies near H. melpomene amaryllis in entire genome trees.
 The result of the analysis was that there is no relation between those two species and H. melpomene agalope in the loci B/D and N/Yb.
 Moreover, they performed the same analysis with two other species with overlapping distributions, H. timareta florencia and H. melpomene agalope.
 They demonstrated introgression between the two taxa, especially in the loci B/D and N/Yb.

 Finally, they concluded their experiments with sliding-window phylogenetic analyses, estimating different phylogenetic trees depending on the different regions of the loci.
 When a locus is important in the color pattern expression, there is a close phylogenetic relationship between the species.
 When the locus is not important in the color pattern expression, the two species are phylogenetically distant because there is no introgression at such loci.

 Domestic species

-Introgression can have a significant impact on non-human populations through hybridization, for instance, between wild and domestic populations of animals.
+Introgression can have a significant impact between wild and domestic populations of animals.
 This includes household pets, as seen in cats or in dogs.

 Plants

 Introgression has been observed in several plant species.
-For instance, a species of iris from southern Louisiana has been studied by Arnold & Bennett (1993) regarding the increased fitness of hybrid variants.
+For instance, a species of iris from southern Louisiana has been studied by Arnold and Bennett (1993) regarding the increased fitness of hybrid variants.

 Fish

-Espinasa et al. found that introgression between a surface-dwelling members of Astroblepus and a troglomorphic species, Astroblepus pholeter, resulted in the development of previously lost traits in offspring, such as distinct eyes and optic nerves.
+Espinasa et al. found that introgression between surface-dwelling members of Astroblepus and a troglomorphic species, Astroblepus pholeter, resulted in the development of previously lost traits in offspring, such as distinct eyes and optic nerves.